w3f/Grants-Program/applications/Apillon.md

 **Social Account Recovery System (Optional) - Diagram 3**
 1. A user who already created DID in the previous step is able to add the recovery system to their DID by logging in with the DID and adding a recovery trustee/buddy account.
 2. In this scenario, private and public keys are generated from a strong password, while the public key is stored in the Apillon DID Vault and associated with this specific user.
 3. A user may encrypt the password with the public key from the assigned buddy.
-Apillon DID Vault stores the encrypted password, allowing the original user to recover lost DID using their trustee or buddy previously assigned for DID recovery assistance.
+Apillon DID Vault stores the encrypted password, allowing the original user to recover lost DID use their trustee or buddy previously assigned for DID recovery assistance.

 In the case a user forgets the password, the flow would be as follows:
 1. A user sends a password renewal request.